 Your baby, and your breasts, need feedings at least eight times in 24 hours.
-The feeds might be every 2 hours, 1.5 hours, 3.5 hours.
-Your baby will feed the most efficiently and effectively when your feeding on cue.
+The feeds might be every 2 hours, 1.5 hours, or 3.5 hours.
+Your baby will feed the most efficiently and effectively when you’re feeding on cue.
 That means your baby will feed the fastest, get the fullest, and sleep the longest when you’re feeding on demand.

 How do I breastfeed when I go back to work?

 If you’re returning to work and trying to figure out how to incorporate a pumping schedule into your regular breastfeeding routine, I will encourage you to reach out to a lactation consultant.

 You’ll want to ensure you’re pumping each time your baby gets a bottle.
 You should pump three times if your baby gets three bottles while you’re away.

 It’s ideal to pump around when your baby gets a bottle, but it isn’t detrimental to your supply if you cannot align your pumpings with bottle feedings.